Charleroi: Air

 The Brussels South Charleroi Airport in Gosselies, 7 km north of the centre, opened in 1919 as a flight school.
 Later, it housed the Fairey aircraft-factory building.

 Gosselies is now used as an alternate airport for Brussels.
-Low-cost carrier Ryanair is the largest airline to provide service there; others include Wizz Air, Jetairfly.
+Low-cost carrier Ryanair is the largest airline to provide service there; others include Wizz Air and Jetairfly.
 Seasonal holiday charters also use the airport.

 A new terminal opened in January 2008, replacing a much smaller building which had exceeded capacity.

 Brussels is 47 km north of Charleroi Airport.

 In October 2021, the 650 m extension of the runway was officially opened, bringing it to a total length of 3200 m.